Haniza Mohamed Talha

-Haniza binti Mohamed Talha (born 12 November 1962) is a Malaysian politician who has served as Member of the Selangor State Legislative Assembly (MLA) since March 2008.
-She served as Member of the Selangor State Executive Council (EXCO) from May 2018 to June 2020.
+Haniza binti Mohamed Talha (born 12 November 1962) is a Malaysian politician who served as Non-executive Chairperson of the Syarikat Perumahan Negara Berhad (SPNB) from April 2021 to her removal from the position in July 2022, Member of the Selangor State Executive Council (EXCO) from May 2018 to June 2020 and Member of the Selangor State Legislative Assembly (MLA) for Lembah Jaya from May 2018 to August 2023 and for Taman Medan from March 2008 to May 2018.
 She is a member of the Parti Bangsa Malaysia (PBM).
 She also served as the 2nd Deputy President of PBM from January to her removal from the party deputy presidency in December 2022.
 She was a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition.

 Background

 Haniza was born 12 November 1962 in Batu Gajah, Perak.
 She received her early education in Perak and Penang, furthering her studies in architecture at the University of Sheffield, United Kingdom.

 She used to work as a translator and writer on the Malaysia Today website.

 In the 12th General Election in 2008 she was elected to be the State Assemblyman (ADN) for the Taman Medan area, Selangor, until 2013.
 She was also appointed as the Deputy Speaker of the Selangor State Assembly in 2008, then became the first woman to hold office that.

 Haniza was also a member of the Selangor Select Committee on Capability, Accountability and Transparency (Selcat).
 In Parti Keadilan Rakyat (Keadilan) Haniza is the Selangor State Women's Justice Chief.

 She married Shahrudin Omar and had seven children.